In executive job search, self-Google regularly to safeguard your online personal brand and online reputation.

 Is your social media presence non-existent, barely active, moderately active, or super-active?
 At the very least, you need to have a fully-populated LinkedIn profile.
 And you should consider having at least some kind of presence elsewhere – Twitter, Facebook, Instagram, Pinterest, etc.

-The vast majority of executive recruiters use social recruiting (social networks and social media) to source and assess talent.
-They’re actively looking for people like you there.
-If you’re not there, they’re going to wonder whether you’re social media savvy and know how to operate in the digital world.
+If you’re not there, people are going to wonder whether you’re social media savvy and know how to operate in the new world of world.

 Your photo

 Studies have shown that people relate to content better when it’s associated with a photo of the author.
-Make sure you have a professional-looking, close-up headshot that is not looking away from the content.
+Make sure you have a professional-looking, close-up headshot for all your profiles.

 Reasons to rule you out